 If you don’t want to go all out with rattan then there are plenty of lovely accessories you could use instead.
 Lampshades are a fabulous way to introduce a splash of boho chic.
 Not only that but they give off a lovely warm glow and cast spectacular patterns of shadows and lights around them.

-I have two of the Miley Pendant lights above my dining table so I can personally recommend them.
-All you need now is a mirror and the job is complete.
 A sustainable, counter culture den of decadence.
-It’s going to be a good summer, retro rattan furniture is making a come back even if it is raining outside!
+It’s going to be a good year, retro rattan furniture is making a come back even if it is raining outside!